kepler471/download/README.md

     default (no flag): `false`

-##### Future functionality:
+##### TODO:
 - concurrent downloads
 - suggest file types found in page
 - option to specify download directory
 - option to create sub-directory for each URL
 - install script
+- want to handle URL endings, eg .html, .htm ...
+- handle even when 0 urls provided with better feedback
+- provide help, default for no args
+- replace logs with errors